Key Breed Facts

 Hindquarters are muscular and strong with dogs having well developed second thighs and strong back legs.
 Feet are well knuckled, strong and firm with pads being nicely padded.
 Their tails are thicker at the root but taper to the tip which dogs carry high and curved when they are excited and lower when they are relaxed and at rest.

 When it comes to their coat, the Pharaoh Hound boasts having a short and very glossy coat that can be anything from quite fine and close to the touch right through to having a slightly harsher feel to it.
-Accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 Pharaoh Hounds should have a white tip to their tail as well as a white star on their chests.
 Dogs are allowed to have a bit of white on their toes and a very slight white blaze is allowed on the centre of their faces.